Dylan Carlson Player Props: Cardinals vs. Angels

 Dylan Carlson At The Plate

-- In four games this year, Carlson has picked up an RBI, with more than one RBI once.
+- In four games this season, Carlson has picked up an RBI, with more than one RBI once.

-- He has scored in seven games this year (35.0%), but has had no multi-run games.
+- He has scored a run in seven of 21 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.